kaz-utashiro/greple/README.md

 area to be matched.
 There are similar option **--include**/**--exclude**, but they are used to trim down the area.

-Those four options also takes user defined function and any complex region can be used.
+These four options also take user defined function and any complex region can be used.

 ## LINE ACROSS MATCH